Ab Initio Free Energy Surfaces for Coupled Ion-Electron Transfer

-We emphasize that the formalism presented up to this point is general, and the analytical CIET expressions of Ref. \cite{Bazant_CIET} can be derived upon specialization to certain electrochemical system and making the assumption that the free energy surfaces have a particular shape.
+We emphasize that the formalism presented here has been kept general; the analytical CIET expressions of Refs. \cite{Bazant_CIET,Abraham2025_lambda_eff} can be derived upon specialization to a particular electrochemical system and making the assumption that the free energy surfaces have a particular shape.

-{\it Example Application: CO$_2$ redox.} The choice of the CO$_2$ redox system for demonstration of the above methodology is due to the relative simplicity of approximating the diabatic states.
-Defining the diabatic states for lithium-ion intercalation, for example, is much more difficult because the lithium ion does not change its oxidation state during the intercalation process.
-Instead, the electrode is reduced to accommodate the lithium ion's charge, leading to diabatic states whose definition remains an open scientific question \cite{LIB_Science}.
-A simplified approach to this problem was adopted in Ref. \cite{Stenlid_2024} and will be extended in future work.
-Here, we instead demonstrate this Letter's methodology on the supposed rate-determining step of CO$_2$ reduction \cite{Qin2023_CO2_Reduction,zhang_driving_2020,Koper2024Theory}, where the diabatic states---$\ket{\text{CO}_2}$ and $\ket{\text{CO}_2^-}$---are obtained via simple constraints, and where a CIET-like approach is less explored.
+{\it Example Application: CO$_2$ redox.} The choice of the CO$_2$ redox system for demonstration of the above methodology is motivated by the relative simplicity of approximating the diabatic states.
+Defining the diabatic states for lithium-ion intercalation, for example, is less straightforward because the lithium ion does not change its oxidation state during the intercalation process.
+Instead, the electrode is reduced to accommodate the lithium ion's charge, leading to diabatic states whose definition remains an open scientific question \cite{LIB_Science} and will be addressed in future work.
+Here, we instead demonstrate our methodology on the supposed rate-determining step of CO$_2$ reduction \cite{Qin2023_CO2_Reduction,zhang_driving_2020,Koper2024Theory}, where the diabatic states---$\ket{\text{CO}_2}$ and $\ket{\text{CO}_2^-}$---are obtained via simple constraints, and where a CIET-like approach is less explored.

 Electrocatalyzed CO$_2$ reduction is of growing interest for various industrial processes and sustainability applications \cite{Science_CO2R,CO2R_review}, and gold and silver electrodes are noteworthy for their high product-specificity for CO \cite{CO2R_specificity}.
-Efficient ET in this system requires the presence of cations in the solution, and the mechanism of this effect has been debated \cite{cation_promoter,Ringe_cation,pH_cation}.
-Recent simulation results have suggested that the cations lower the barrier for CO$_2$ adsorption, thus facilitating the ET \cite{Qin2023_CO2_Reduction}.
+Efficient ET in this system requires the presence of cations in the solution, and the mechanistic reason for this requirement has been debated \cite{cation_promoter,Ringe_cation,pH_cation}.
+Recent simulation results have suggested that the cations lower the barrier for CO$_2$ adsorption, thus facilitating ET \cite{Qin2023_CO2_Reduction}.

-Consistent with this picture, we take as our classical CV $\xi$ the $z$-coordinate of the Carbon atom defined as the (negative) distance from the electrode surface, and take $\ket{O}$ and $\ket{R}$ in Eq. (\ref{gap}) to be the electronic states $\ket{\text{CO}_2}$ and $\ket{\text{CO}_2^-}$ respectively.
-Although other choices of CV are possible (e.g., the O–C–O bond angle; see the Supplementary Material), this $z$-coordinate most directly captures the interfacial ion–electron coupling relevant to the CIET mechanism.